JoanBatllo/my-project-bingo/docs/architecture.md

 ## Architecture Overview

-This project implements a small, modular Bingo game designed for the terminal.
-The core is framework‑agnostic Python code living under `src/game`, with a thin CLI layer in `src/ui`.
+This project implements a small, modular Bingo game with a Streamlit web UI.
+The core is framework‑agnostic Python code living under `src/game`; presentation lives in `src/ui/streamlit_app.py`.
 Tests validate the game logic end‑to‑end.

 ### Goals
 - Keep core logic pure and testable